briansmith/crypto-bench/README.md

 These tools do *not* need to be written in Rust.
 They can be in Python or shell scripts or whatever.
-I highly recommend just scraping the output of `cargo bench` (and/or `./cargo_all bench`) instead of trying to make changes to rustc, Cargo, and the Rust standard library.
+I highly recommend just scraping the output of `cargo bench` instead of trying to make changes to rustc, Cargo, and the Rust standard library.
 Perfect is the enemy of the good.